International Phonetic Alphabet (IPA)

 Where symbols appear in pairs, the one on the right represents a voiced consonant, while the one on the left is unvoiced.
 Shaded areas denote articulations judged to be impossible.

-IPA non-pulmonic and co-articulated consonants
+IPA non-pulmonic consonants and other symbols

 IPA diacritics